timeaszabo1217/szoftverteszt/How_to_run.md

 Video: https://youtu.be/dUxtx0L6a8Y

+Use OracleJDK, not OpenJDK, because you have to use javafx, which is just in that.

 Open Project Structure (Ctrl + Alt + Shift + S)
 In Libraries:
 Add Java library to Client and Server